bhk/scam/libraries.md

 previous definitions associated with the same name.

 The `&public` flag may be included in `FLAG...`.
-This indicates that the symbol should be visible outside of the file in which it is declared.
+This indicates that the symbol should be visible outside of the file in which it is defined.

 ##### `(demote VALUE)`